svta-7125/Piano-Sequencer/README.md

 All releases are tested in Windows 11 22H2 and should work in Windows 10 and Windows 11.
 Issues were found when running it in Windows 8.1 and Windows 7.
 Can run in linux distros using WINE(may not be audible).
+Linux port now availible in the linux branch.
 ## Updates:
 The app is usually updated regularly.
 Make sure to stop by and check for the latest update.
 ## Build your own version of Piano Sequencer: